 Full details about entering online, including digital image requirements, will be given in the confirmation of registration email that you receive once you have registered or click here for more information regarding digital images.

-The image(s) and completed submission form(s) must be submitted online by the extended closing date of 23 July 2017.
-Entries received late will be invalid unless the competition is extended for any reason then entries received after the new extended
+The image(s) and completed submission form(s) must be submitted online by the closing date of 8 July 2018.
+Entries received late will be invalid unless the competition is extended for any reason then entries received before the new extended date will be accepted.

 All work must be new or recent (preferably in the last 3 years).

-Paintings, drawings, original prints (excluding children), photography, digitally produced artworks, mixed media, wall-hung constructions (of no more than 30cms in depth) and miniatures (excluding children) are accepted.
+Paintings, drawings, original prints, photography, digitally produced artworks, mixed media, wall-hung constructions (of no more than 30cms in depth) and miniatures (excluding children) are accepted.

-Sound Art is not accepted in this competition.
+Sound Art and Moving Image is not accepted in this competition.